cmhume/Election_Analysis/README.md

 Software: Python 3.6.7, Visual Studio Code version 1.54.3

-## Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.
+## Election-Audit Results:

-The analysis of this election shows:
+The results from the analysis of this election are:

-* There was a total of 369,711 votes cast
+* There was a total of 369,711 votes cast in the election

 * The number of votes and percentage of total votes for each County in the voting precinct were: